X-R-G-B/R-Bus/docs/network/rfc/RFC.md

 3.2.2.
 READY

     To understand this action, the action header `magick` must be equal to `2`

+    This packet tell the Lobby Server that the client is ready to play.
+    The Lobby Server will wait that all players connected are ready to start the game.

     The action body is composed of the following fields:
     - `magick`